Guru & Avalokiteshvara: The Remainder of the Text

 Inspire me so that, having roused my mind-stream

-Roused.
-So we’re roused out of laziness.
+Roused, we’re roused out of laziness.

 with the strong determination to be free that sees that even all the splendors of the King of the Gods are (merely) deceptions, like the sirens’ beguiling, seductive allure, I may practice the three (higher) trainings.

 • The discriminating awareness of voidness to get rid of what activates karmic potentials.
 What causes uncontrollably reoccurring rebirth are the karmic potentials and tendencies that we’ve built up from our compulsive behavior.
 They get activated and then ripen in further rebirth.
 That’s described in the twelve links of dependent arising.
-So what we want to do with the understanding of voidness is get rid of those disturbing emotions and attitudes that activate these potentials and tendencies.
+What we want to do with the understanding of voidness is to get rid of those disturbing emotions and attitudes that activate these potentials and tendencies.
 If they can’t be activated, they no longer are causes, because a cause is only a cause designated in relation to a result.
 If the result is impossible, then it’s no longer a cause.
 It’s not a cause by its own power; it’s a cause by the power of being able to give a result.

 • And to be able to discipline our minds, we train first by disciplining the body and speech, which is much easier, so then we have the training in higher ethical self-discipline.